To All Awards

 NOTE: Applied Arts reserves the right to move an entry to another category if we feel it unsuitable or incorrectly categorized.

 What is a single, series, and campaign?
 A single means one piece.
-Series means you are submitting more than one piece of the same project to a maximum of three.
-A campaign is up to 9 pieces.
+Series means you are submitting more than one piece of the same project to a maximum of three (five pieces for the Photography & Illustration competitions).
+A campaign is up to nine pieces (six pieces for the Student competition).
 NOTE: Exceptions are noted in specific categories.
-If an entry contains more than the specified images, we will either contact you to split the submission into multiple entries, or choose which ones will be judged, so it's best to stick to the indicated number of pieces.
+If an entry contains more than the specified images, we will either contact you to split the submission into multiple entries, or choose which ones will be judged, so it's best to stick to the indicated number of pieces specified.

 What is the Young Blood category?
-Young Blood is a series of categories open only to entrants who have been out of school up to a certain number of years (three for Photography and Illustration, and five for Design and Advertising).
+Young Blood is a series of categories open only to entrants who have been out of school for up to a certain number of years (three for the Photography and Illustration competitions and five for the Design and Advertising competitions).
 As with all categories, they are judged on creative excellence, technical merit and suitability for end use, but the jury also takes into account the level of professional experience.
 You will be required to specify the name of the Young Blood entrant to qualify.

 Entry Material FAQ